Board & Staff

 Maisa is the Administrative Manager for the Utah Area Health Education Centers (AHEC) Program.
 She is an administrative leader with more than twenty years of experience in implementation and management of health organizations, social programs and private companies.
 She has successfully managed private business, and effectively worked in socially driven organizations and in academic institutions.
 Maisa is passionate about creating equitable opportunities for disadvantage individuals in education and health.

-Program Assistant, Utah AHEC
+Administrative Program Coordinator, Utah AHEC

-Program Assistant, Utah AHEC
+Administrative Program Coordinator, Utah AHEC